srikanthmanvi/conjode/README.md

 # conjode

-A Clojure library communicate with Gemfire/Apache Geode.
+A Clojure library to communicate with Gemfire/Apache Geode.

 ## Usage